What The Exit From Afghanistan Tells Us About How Biden Sees The World

 There is a consensus in foreign policy circles that the president's worldview is shaped by policy, intuition and style.

-And much of what people have observed about Biden's views jive with how he has described them himself.
+And much of what people have observed about Biden's views jibe with how he has described them himself.
 He extensively outlined the so-called "Biden Doctrine" in a 2016 interview with The Atlantic magazine.

 "He has said that all foreign policy can be boiled down to personal relationships," said Richard Fontaine, CEO of the Center for a New American Security, and a former foreign policy adviser to the now-deceased GOP Sen. John McCain.